Some believe that suicide is the most selfish act an individual commits, causing extreme emotional pain and distress to those left behind.

 Treatment Combinations Proven Effective

 For those who do consider suicide, studies have pointed out that a combination of therapies and counseling interventions are required.

 Recommendations by Clayton and Auster of the American Foundation for Suicide Prevention include medication in combination with targeted therapies.

 “Research has shown that treating suicidal outpatients with suicide attempt directed cognitive behavioral therapy, suicide attempts are reduced by 50% over an 18-month period,” the authors state.

-Cognitive Behavioral Therapy) recognizes that thoughts and the emotions associated with thoughts directly affect many types of psychopathology, and it tries to alter or change maladaptive thoughts and belief systems.
+Cognitive Behavioral Therapy (CBT) recognizes that thoughts and the emotions associated with thoughts directly affect many types of psychopathology, and it tries to alter or change maladaptive thoughts and belief systems.
 CBT supports the theory that by changing cognitions or thoughts, behaviors will change as well.

 Clayton and Auster also cite studies that show lithium, neuroleptics (mainly clozapine) and several antidepressants to be effective medications for severe depression and bipolar disorder – and are proven through empirical studies to reduce the rate of suicides.